PWK#

 alphafloat, default=1

-Imbalance correction exponent for class weights.
-Higher values increase the influence of minority classes.
+Imbalance correction exponent.
+Higher values amplify the influence of minority-class neighbours.

 n_neighborsint, default=10